-In case of uncomplicated grieve, counselling provides support which is necessary for the mourner to go through the tasks of mourning.
+In the case of uncomplicated grief, counselling provides support which is necessary for the mourner to go through the tasks of mourning.

-While there is no right or wrong as to how people grief and deal with loss, signs of anxiety, lack of sleep or depression might indicate that the process of grieving is having some consequences on the health of the bereaved and that help and support could be beneficial.
+While there is no right or wrong as to how people grieve and deal with loss, signs of anxiety, lack of sleep or depression might indicate that the process of grieving is having consequences on the health of the bereaved and that help and support could be beneficial.

 If you have any of the above symptoms and you are anxious, worried or concerned, consult with your doctor or you can contact me, give me call me on +971 55 732 99 66 or send me an email to firstname.lastname@example.org and we can discuss your situation.